 Executive Director of the Hindu American Foundation (HAF)

 Human beings strive to lead an ethical life.
 Principles which underpin our experience of the world, ourselves and shape the decisions we make.
 The world, to a large extent can be said to represent the combined ethics of humanity.
 What can we do to live a more sustainable life?
 What does it mean to live sustainably?
-Join us as we explore the moral maze of Sustainable Ethics.
+Watch online as we explore the moral maze of Sustainable Ethics.